 Abutter: Shall mean any person whose property is located in New Hampshire and adjoins or is directly across the street or stream from the land under consideration by the local land use board.
 For purpose of receiving testimony only, and not for purposes of notification, the term “abutter” shall include any person who is able to demonstrate that his/her land will be directly affected by the proposal under consideration.

 Accessory Building or Use: A building or use located on the same lot as the principal building and the use of which is considered customarily incidental and subordinate to those of the principal building, such as detached garages, swimming pools and equipment sheds.
 Also includes offering one or two guest rooms in an owner-occupied dwelling, in which the owner or another member of the owner’s household is present overnight during the period of rental, for compensation by up to three lodgers.

-Accessory Dwelling Unit, Attached: A dwelling unit that is within or attached to a single family dwelling or attached garage, and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation, on the same parcel of land as the principal dwelling unit it accompanies; and contains an interior door between the principal dwelling unit and the accessory dwelling unit.
+Accessory Dwelling Unit: A residential living unit that provides independent living facilities for one or more persons, attached or detached from the principal single-family dwelling, including provisions for sleeping, eating, cooking, and sanitation.
+ADUs shall comply with all applicable dimensional, design, and performance standards for the principal single-family dwelling.
+The gross floor area of an ADU shall not exceed 1,000 square feet unless otherwise approved by the Planning Board.

-Accessory Dwelling Unit, Detached: A dwelling unit in a detached accessory structure such as guest cottage, barn or garage, on the same lot with a single-family dwelling, that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation, containing no more than two bedrooms and no more than 1,000 sq. ft. of gross floor area.

 Alternative tower structure: Innovative siting techniques that shall mean man-made trees, clock towers, bell steeples, light poles, and similar alternative-design mounting structures that camouflage or conceal the presence of antennas or towers.